 2. Do your research and get several price quotes from several different stores.
 Typically, the more you deal with the various companies, the better deals they will come up with such as discounts, free accessories, financing specials, etc.

 3. Tread carefully when buying over the Internet.
 Some companies, like Landice and True, will void your warranty if bought over the Internet and some have restrictions on delivery distances from an authorized dealer.
 If in doubt, call or email the factory.
 Another issue related to Internet buying is delivery.
 Many of us in the business know how difficult it is to ship a single treadmill or elliptical without having it damaged so deal with a company that has been doing it a long time and has already learned how to do it.
 Another issue to keep in mind is what you are going to do if you don’t like the machine.
-Most companies accept returns but the cost to ship the treadmill back to the factory can easily cost hundreds of dollars so it is quite an expensive trial test if the machine is returned.
+Most companies accept returns but the cost to ship the treadmill or elliptical back to the factory can easily cost hundreds of dollars so it is quite an expensive trial test if the machine is returned.
 Also curbside delivery literally means what it says…the trucking company will sit it on the curb and it’s your problem to get it into the house so either purchase inside delivery or have help ready.
 Another issue is service…some have good service networks and others don’t but remember that you probably won’t get the type of personalized service you should expect from a local dealer.
 The best in the Internet business in our opinion are Icon- makers of the Epic...
 Gold's Gym...
 Healthrider...
 Image...
 Nordictrack...
 Proform...
 Reebok... and Weslo brands, Smooth, and Sole (listed in alphabetical order, not in any order of preference)

 5. If you are considering used machines, really do your homework, then do it again.
 We do rebuilding jobs for local health clubs all the time and do this work occasionally for people who are buying health club models for the home but to do it right costs quite a bit and if someone is telling you they have a used or rebuilt at an amazing price, you typically aren't getting the entire story.

-6. Since buying a treadmill is a huge investment for most people, choose your dealer and factory carefully.
+6. Since buying a treadmill or elliptical is a huge investment for most people, choose your dealer and factory carefully.
 As with any product, a brand new company may not be around in a few years and parts can be very specific to machines and spares may not be available if the factory isn’t around.
 A dealer for a reputation for high quality and personalized service is necessary for some people.
 Other people feel confident in servicing their own equipment, so figure out which one you are and buy accordingly.
-If you know one end of a wrench from the other, you might want to save a few dollars with an Internet or warehouse club store purchase.
+If you know one end of a wrench from the other, you might want to save a few dollars with an Internet or warehouse club or department store purchase.
 Others may need to pay for the full-service price you should get from a local dealer but if you pay the higher price, demand the higher service level.

 8. A great final tip is if you want to save a bit of money.
 Due to the influence of Asian parts, the lower end treadmills and ellipticals are getting better and better while the price is holding the line or in some cases, it actually dropping and the ones being made today in the $900 range are much better than the $900 machines made 10 years ago.
 If you need to save a few bucks and your doctor says it is OK, use a few degrees of incline always when you use your machine.
 If the machine is well maintained and if you use a bit of incline (on the treadmill), you can get by with a bit less of a machine than you might need otherwise.
 The incline allows gravity to take over quite a bit of the workload from the drive system.
 We are able to measure this by using a simple AC/DC ammeter.
 The amp load (thus the load on the electrical system) is reduced when using even a degree or two of incline.
 A treadmill used with just a slight incline will last much longer than a comparably cared for treadmill that is used at level.
 Plus, if you are going green, you use fewer amps and that translates into less electricity.
 If you keep it clean and keep the walking belt well lubricated, that keeps the amp load lower too.